LOST SADHANAS.ORG | THE LOST SADHANAS PROJECT |

 The Bhairava describes the various possibilities for the jiva in the afterlife in the following way:

 Jivas are linked together into a garland [or necklace] of souls.
-A common thread of karma runs through all of them, like the essence of a tree appears in branches, leaves, and fruit.In the Jivamala practice, one thing seems likely.
-It is necessary that all these separate souls or selves first be unified in some way before the individual can become a Buddha or Bodhisattva.
-Just as psychologists claim that integrating the various conflicting pieces of one personality leads to personal sanity and metal stability, so does integration of the various souls or personalities from different lifetimes bring about spiritual sanity and detachment, and increased awareness of higher states of being.The dark pearl is like an unfertilized fruit - it cannot grow or change.
+A common thread of karma runs through all of them, like the essence of a tree appears in branches, leaves, and fruit.The dark pearl is like an unfertilized fruit - it cannot grow or change.
 It is in a sense paralyzed.
 When you purify and cleanse these souls, they gain the ability to change.
 When karma is unspoken and unrecognized, it is bound.
 When it is discussed and examined, it can be rearranged, and even freed.
 For example, when people are bound by family secrets, they are fearful and cannot do many things because the secret might be revealed.
 But when the secret is opened to the light, the traumas and anxieties around it are lifted, and the secret self can be revealed.
 Inner freedom is gained.

 The jiva is bound by unexamined karma.
 The unexamined life is not only not worth living, but after life is over, it is not able to be reborn properly into the afterlife.
 It is frozen into position at death, and can only be changed by acceptance into an afterlife world, or reincarnation.